NOAA logo

 Note: updated directories for new data, and removal of discontinued data.

 The BUFR files are generated every 6 hours and the WIFS BUFR folder contains the past 36 hours of SIGWX forecasts in BUFR format.
-Figure 6-2 is an example of the files that can be found in this folder.
+The figure below is an example of the files that can be found in this folder.

 Example of directory listing